 Rise of the Robots and the Jobless Future as Governance Problem

-Martin Ford's Rise of the Robots is not only a book about robots taking jobs.
-It is a book about what happens when productivity stops needing as many people, income remains tied to employment, and institutions keep speaking as if education, effort, and market adjustment can absorb every wave of machine capability.
+Robots taking jobs is the surface of Martin Ford's Rise of the Robots; underneath, it asks what happens when productivity stops needing as many people, income remains tied to employment, and institutions keep speaking as if education, effort, and market adjustment can absorb every wave of machine capability.

 The Book

 Rise of the Robots: Technology and the Threat of a Jobless Future was published by Basic Books in 2015.
-Kirkus lists the original publication date as May 5, 2015, with 336 pages and ISBN 978-0-465-05999-7.
-The book won the 2015 Financial Times and McKinsey Business Book of the Year award, and McKinsey's award note describes it as a book about the challenges of an increasingly automated future.
+Google Books lists the Basic Books edition with a May 5, 2015 publication date and 352 pages; the original hardback ISBN is 978-0-465-05999-7.
+The book won the 2015 Financial Times and McKinsey Business Book of the Year award.

 Ford writes from inside the software economy rather than from labor history or critical theory.
 That gives the book a plainspoken strength.
 It treats artificial intelligence, robotics, machine learning, automated logistics, self-service software, and algorithmic management as business technologies that enter firms because they lower costs, scale output, and reduce dependence on workers.